iamromulan/cellular-modem-wiki/fibocom/at_commands.md

 > Use your favorite serial appplication (i.e TeraTerm) on the AT Port of your serial connection.

-> query status 0 // ADB status & unlock
+> // query ADB status & unlock
 >> AT+QCFG="usbcfg" // query status\
 >> +QCFG: "usbcfg",0x2C7C,0x0122,1,1,1,1,1,<0>,0 // if initial response is locked <0>\
 >> AT+QSECCFG="adb_auth",""\